decorator-factory/lanim/mkdocs/docs/tutorial/installation.md

 We use _FFmpeg_ to turn a series of images into a video.

-You should find out how to instll FFmpeg on the [official website](https://www.ffmpeg.org/).
+You should find out how to install FFmpeg on the [official website](https://www.ffmpeg.org/).

 ### LaTeX